Jack Crain

-Jack Crain (January 7, 1920 – October 22, 1994) was a football player for the University of Texas at Austin who later served three terms in the Texas House of Representatives.
-He was named an All Southwest Conference player in 1939 and 1940, and was twice selected All-American.
+Jack Crain (January 7, 1920 – October 22, 1994) was a two-time All-American football player for the University of Texas at Austin who later served three terms in the Texas House of Representatives.
+He was a Heisman Trophy finalist and an All Southwest Conference player in 1939 and 1940 who set several school records, some of which still stand.

 High school

-Crain grew up in Nocona, Texas, where he was known as the Nocona Nugget.
-During high school, he scored 258 points, and his team won a Class B regional title.
+Crain grew up in Nocona, Texas, where he was known as the Nocona Nugget. and went to Nocona High School On the high school football in 1937, he scored 258 points, which was the 2nd most in the state that year; and his team won a Class B regional title.
 Crain's football talents were gaining attention in the media; consequently, he was selected to play in the 1938 Oil Bowl (high school).
 Fifty-six years later, he would be inducted in the Oil Bowl (high school) Hall of Fame.
 Jack Crain Football Stadium of the Nocona Independent School District is now named for him.

+In 1984, Crain was inducted into the Texas High School Sports Hall of Fame.

 College career

-Coach Dana X. Bible thought that Jack (Jackrabbit) Crain helped lay the foundation for the University of Texas at Austin Longhorn's rise from mediocrity to preeminence in the late 1930s.
+Jack (Jackrabbit) Crain played college football at the University of Texas at Austin from 1939-1941.
+Coach Dana X. Bible thought that he helped lay the foundation for the Longhorn's rise from mediocrity to preeminence in the late 1930s.

+In 1939, he led the Longhorns in scoring with 56 points and rushing with 610 yards, including two 100 yard rushing games.
+One 100-yard game was for 142 yards, against Oklahoma, which was the 2nd most rushing yards in a game in school history (behind Lee Barrell's 162 yards in 1914) and another for 104 yards against Florida.
 In the game between the Longhorns and Razorbacks in October 1939, Crain an unknown sophomore, ran a quick kick back to help UT later score from seven yards out.
 Late in the game with only under 30 seconds to play, Crain caught a flip-out pass and ran 67 yards untouched and scored a touchdown to tie the game at 13–13.
 Finally, as the clock ran out Crain kicked the extra point himself for the 14–13 win.
 This game became known as the Renaissance Game in Texas football history and the win is credited for revitalizing the football program once again.

-At the University of Texas, Crain set records that still stand today.
+In 1940, he again had 100-yard rushing game against Oklahoma, putting up 124 rushing yards in that game.
+Crain also played defensive back and in 1940, he and Noble Doss each had 7 interceptions setting a record that would last until it was broken by Earl Thomas in 2009.
+He returned those interceptions for a combined 160 yards, which is still the school record for interception return yards in a season.